HOCKEY SKATE SHARPENING GUIDE

-- The store manager must sign off on the following for each individual sharpener: a)finish and cross grind wheel dressing (including various depths of hollow) and b) flat-bottom and traditional sharpening (player, goalie, and figure).
+- The store manager must sign off on the following for each individual sharpener: a) finish and cross grind wheel dressing (including various depths of hollow) b) flat-bottom and traditional sharpening (player, goalie, and figure)

 - The employee is required a minimum of two weeks practice before they can be cleared to sharpen a customer's skates.

 - Employees accuracy of sharpening is documented on a performance evaluation.
 An employee must maintain a threshold of level to 1 line off of the skate edges (on a level measuring device used for training).

 - All sharpeners must be recertified every 6 months by district managers and store managers.